Carrot Problems

 So they invented a propaganda campaign that claimed their pilots had developed exceptional eyesight by eating "an excess of carrots."

-If you're going to trick people into doing something pointless, eating excessive carrots seems like one of the better ones.
+If you're going to trick people into doing something pointless, eating a lot of carrots seems like one of the better ones.
 Still, there's an issue: people who believed the propaganda and tried to get super-sight would be spending time and effort on something that wasn't going to work.

 I'll call this a Carrot Problem.